 –Avoid moderate to maximal contractions of the adductor muscles (inner thighs) due to softening of the pubic symphysis joint

 –Avoid using a spa, sauna, or any heat therapy

 –Avoid any movements that could result in falling or injuring your joints

 A note from our founder:

-“As a PMA Nationally certified Pilates instructor, my aim with Asobi Sport™ Family Fitness is to help parents increase their postural awareness and strength so they can parent with ease.
+“As a PMA Nationally certified Pilates instructor, my aim with Asobi Sport™ Family Fitness is to help parents increase their postural awareness and strength so they can parent at your best.
 I want you to be able to safely lift and play with your child without suffering from muscle imbalances, faulty posture, and back and neck pain.
-Please read our safety tips before trying our Asobi Sport™ exercises.
+Please read our safety tips before trying the Asobi Sport™ exercises offered on our YouTube Channel, Blog Posts, or Facebook Page.
 Whether you’re an expecting mother or already care for a child, we’re excited to have you join us!”